What Types of Bird Food Do Wild Birds Eat?

 - Is the fruit ripened?
 Some parrots do prefer some fruits just before they ripen while some parrots like fruits sweet and juicy.

 - Is the fruit expired or out of season?
-Parrots know if the fruit is not good or not
+Parrots know if the fruit is good or not.

 - Does your parrot avoid soiling it's beak?
-Your parrot might be dying to try that sweet piece of Cantaloupe but he sees the juice is dripping down and he is thinking "Too messy for me!"
+Your parrot might be dying to try that sweet bite of cantaloupe but he sees the juice is dripping down and he is thinking "Too messy for me!"
 Yes there are neat freaks out there, so we have to find a way to get parrots to try new foods.

 Shape: Slice, Dice & Chunks.
 There are those little rascals who prefer their fruit or vegetables cut a certain way.
 Here are some tips on fitting the "cut" with your parrots persona.